EventStore/EventStore/docs/server/features/connectors/sinks/mongo.md

 :::

-Now, every time an event is appended to the `example-stream`, the MongoDB sink connector will send the record to the specified collection in the database.
+After creating and starting the MongoDB sink connector, every time an event is appended to the `example-stream`, the MongoDB sink connector will send the record to the specified collection in the database.
+You can find a list of available management API endpoints in the [API Reference](../manage.md).

 ## Settings